Time to Begin

 "Time to Begin" is a song by Australian singer songwriter Katie Noonan.
 It is included on her 2007 album, Skin.
 The song peaked at number 30 in Australia, becoming Noonan's highest charting single to date.

-The song earned Noonan a nomination for ARIA Award for Best Female Artist at the ARIA Music Awards of 2007, but lost to On a Clear Night by Missy Higgins.
+The song earned Noonan a nomination for Best Female Artist at the ARIA Music Awards of 2007, but lost to On a Clear Night by Missy Higgins.

 A black and white music video was released to promote the song.
 It was directed by fifty fifty films.